oasisfeng/island/setup.md

 If it does not work, you may need to execute `am start-user <user-id>` first and try again then.

 - Android 6+: `dpm set-profile-owner --user <user id> com.oasisfeng.island/.IslandDeviceAdminReceiver`
 Android 5.x: `dpm set-profile-owner com.oasisfeng.island/.IslandDeviceAdminReceiver <user id>`

-- `pm grant com.oasisfeng.island android.permission.INTERACT_ACROSS_USERS`

 - `am start-user <user id>`

-- ~~Start Island app~~ (No longer required since Island v2.2, which will start automatically.)

 If all goes well, Island will show the app list.